GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 walks you through the process.
 {% endAside %}

-Aggregatable reports are generated similarly to event-level reports.
+Aggregatable and event-level reports are generated in a su=imilar manner.
 To be able to generate reports, follow these high-level steps.
 Each step points to more detailed information as well.

 {% Aside 'important' %}
 Before you can register sources and triggers and get reports, your sites need to have SSL/TLS certificates; in other words, you need to be running over HTTPS.